Effective Counselling Skills

 The summary 'sums up' the main themes that are emerging.

-- Use your own words to reflect back, to avoid sounding like a parrot!
+c.
+Use your own words to reflect back.

 Who Uses Counselling Skills?